devreiis/CourseAcademiaDoFlutter/README.md

 This repository is dedicated to my course project, where I am learning and improving my skills in [Academia Do Flutter/Dart Fundament].
 Here you will find my learning progress, updated regularly as I progress through each topic.

  # Objetivos
- - Compartilhar meu progresso no curso e a evolução do projeto. - Documentar as dificuldades que encontrei em cada tópico e como as resolvi. - fornecer um recurso de aprendizagem para outros alunos e entusiastas da área.
+ - Compartilhar meu progresso no curso e a evolução do projeto. - Documentar as dificuldades que encontrei em cada tópico e como as resolvi e também fornecer um recurso de aprendizagem para outros alunos e entusiastas da área.
  # Objectives
- - Share my progress in the course and the evolution of the project. - Document the difficulties I encountered in each topic and how I resolved them. - provide a learning resource for other students and enthusiasts in the field.
+ - Share my progress in the course and the evolution of the project. - Document the difficulties I encountered in each topic and how I resolved them and provide a learning resource for other students and enthusiasts in the field.
  # Estrutura do Repositório
  - Este repositório é organizado em pastas correspondentes a cada tópico do curso.
 Cada pasta contém:
  - **Código Fonte:** O código do projeto relacionado ao tópico em questão.